 A Roman road/path flanked on either side by ruined marble columns at Ancient Salamis in north-eastern Cyprus.
 This is actually the entrance to the gymnasium complex, covered in my next post.

 If you love classical ruins and you’re in Cyprus then Ancient Salamis is a must.
-As said in my previous post, nothing is off limits and this is a great place for exploration amongst the in situ ruins.
-Unfortunately there are hardly any signposts and the infrequent map boards are almost indecipherable (I’m pretty sure they’re not to scale).
+As said in my previous post, nothing is off-limits and this is a great place for exploration amongst the in situ ruins.
+Unfortunately, there are hardly any signposts and the infrequent map boards are almost indecipherable (I’m pretty sure they’re not to scale).
 We got lost a few times.
 A bit more information about the buildings and structures would have also been nice.

 A hat and sunscreen are essential as there is next to no cover from the blistering eastern-Mediterranean sun (we went in March!).
-As are a good pair of shoes – the site is huge and you’ll be doing a lot of walking across lose stone paths and rocky dirt tracks.
+As are a good pair of shoes – the site is huge and you’ll be doing a lot of walking across loose stone paths and rocky dirt tracks.
 There is a small shop there but you’ll probably want to bring water and some food.
 If you can find a shady spot, it’s a great place for a picnic.

 My first instincts with this shot were to go for black and white.
 But I made a few monochrome versions in Lightroom and wasn’t quite satisfied with any of them, so I decided to opt for colour.
 In the end, I thought it best to airbrush out of the telegraph poles and wires in the far background.

 6 Replies to “Colanneded Roman road”